davidainslie/aws-certified-solutions-architect-associate/docs/elb.md

 - Application load balancer (intelligent load balancer).
   - Best suited for load balancing of HTTP/HTTPS traffic; they operate at `layer 7` and are application-aware.
   - Limitation: Only supports `HTTP` and `HTTPS`.
+  - Intelligent routing such as allowing for `path pattern rules` to decide where to route to.
 - Network load balancer (performance load balancer).
   - Operating at the connection level (`layer 4`), capable of handling millions of requests per second, while maintaining ultra-low latencies.
 - Classic load balancer (classic/test/dev legacy load balancer).